This is a recipe from Episode 2 of the 'How to eat alone' podcast with psychotherapist Helen Sproat. Coconut. Listen to the episode here.

-Coconut curries, as Helen Sproat, guest on the 3rd episode of the 'How to Eat Alone' podcast, says are never boring.
-And it is true.
+Coconut curries are are never boring.
 You can pack a lot of different flavours into them, in fact I find it hard to replicate the same curry twice.
-Although it might seem like a bit of a faff to make an entire curry just for one, as there are so many different ingredients involved, I do think it's worth it.
-You can also double this recipe and keep half the curry paste back for another time.
+Although it might seem like a bit of a faff to make an entire curry just for one as there are so many different ingredients involved, I do think it's worth it.
+You can also double the recipe for the curry paste and use the remaining amount for another time - when you're cooking for one it's often good to put the work in once so you have ingredients for the future.
 Here's a recipe for a warming, spicy vegetable coconut curry that Helen loves so much.
 It's definitely Thai inspired but is thoroughly inauthentic.
 Serve with rice and make sure you listen to Helen's 'dancing around the house alone' playlist whilst you're cooking it, which you can find here -

 Time: 30 minutes